emnify/product-docs/docs/service-desc/emnify-connectivity-platform.md

 ### Data Streamer

-With the emnify Data Streamer, enterprises can integrate real-time connectivity data directly into their third-party cloud services or business systems to build operational dashboards that visualize device, network, and application information side-by-side.
-With this comprehensive view of their IoT solution and infrastructure connectivity data, they can quickly triage and resolve issues or create business reports.
+The emnify platform provides a real-time event-based feed for ingestion into cloud services, business intelligence applications, and billing platforms.
+Enterprise customers can get real-time usage and cost records, detailed signaling, as well as policy events and alerts.
+This connectivity data provides a comprehensive view of an Enterprise's devices, network, and application data.

 ### SDK

-The emnify software development kits (SDKs) allow developers to manage their IoT devices using an intuitive set of APIs, including SIM state management and device connectivity operations. emnify SDKs are currently available for Java and Python.
+The emnify software development kits (SDKs) allow developers to manage their IoT devices using an intuitive set of APIs, including SIM state management and device connectivity operations. emnify SDKs are Open Source and currently available for Java and Python.
+For other languages, developers can use the REST API and GraphQL for creating custom applications.

 ### No-Code

-Zapier is a service that allows you to connect more than 4,000 applications - including emnify - to automate workflows.
+[Zapier](https://zapier.com/) is a service that allows you to connect more than 4,000 applications -- including emnify -- to automate workflows without needing any software development skills.
-With the available integrations you can automate device provisioning between emnify and your application.
+With the available integrations you can automate tasks based on triggers.
-For example, you can send configuration SMS to set the proper APN, when the device connects for the first time.
-Other use cases are scheduled or application-triggered SIM activations/deactivations so that the SIM contract starts and ends with the device subscription of your customers.
-The following events are available as triggers:
+All Data Streamer events are available as triggers.

-- All events in the Data Streamer
-- Device enabled (SIM activated)
-- Device disabled (SIM deactivated)
-- Usage Limit Reached

-The following actions are available:

-- Send SMS to device
-- Create a device (SIM configuration)
-- Enable a device (SIM activation)
-- Block current network (blacklist the last tried network)

-Using the Zapier webhook, you can also use triggers from:

-- SMS delivered notification
-- Mobile originated (MO) SMS
+For instance, a specific event might be defined as a trigger for sending an SMS.
+Another type of event might be chosen as the trigger for either activating or deactivating a SIM card.

 ### Events

 The emnify system generates several types of events.
 These events allow you to track notable system occurrences based on behavior.

-Some common use cases for events on emnify include:

-- **Triggers for custom business processes** (e.g., authentication or custom usage limitations configured on the [emnify Portal](/services/events/usage#emnify-portal))
-- **Monitoring** (e.g., SIM or data connection lifecycles)
-- **Input for custom billing systems** (i.e., updating billing configuration, processing invoices, etc.)

 Events are often used as triggers for custom business processes, for monitoring, and as input for custom billing systems.
 They provide information about lifecycle transitions and configuration changes.